oxheadalpha/tezos-k8s/README.md

 ## Adding nodes within the cluster

-You can configure the number of nodes in your cluster by passing `--number-of-nodes N` to `mkchain`.
+You can spin up a number of regular peer nodes that don't bake in your cluster by passing `--number-of-nodes N` to `mkchain`.
 Pass this along with your previously used flags (`--zerotier-network` and `--zerotier-token`).
-You can use this to scale up and down.
+You can use this to both scale up and down.

 Or if you previously spun up the chain using `mkchain`, you may scale up/down your setup to an arbitrary number of nodes by adding or removing nodes in the `nodes.regular` list in the values yaml file: